 Knee pain can often be a symptom of issues with the hip or ankle.
 In this video, Dr. Crisp describes some exercises and stretches you can do to increase your mobility and strength.
 These foam roller exercises, combined with the bridge and calf stretch, can help alleviate nagging knee pain.
 By treating the problem at the source, Airrosti eliminates the pain quickly in an average of just three visits.
 Click here to learn more about what to expect at your first visit to Airrosti.

-The knee is the largest joint in the body.
-Although a knee problem is often caused by an injury to one or more of these structures, it may have another cause.
+The knee joint is the largest joint in the body.
+Although a knee problem is often caused by a direct injury to the area, it may have another cause.
 Some people are more likely to develop knee problems than others.
 Many jobs, sports, and recreational activities can increase your chances of having problems with your knees.
-Your risk of knee pain is also greater as you get older.
+Your risk is also greater as you get older.

 Overuse injuries occur with repetitive activities or repeated or prolonged pressure on the knee.
 Activities such as stair climbing, bicycle riding, jogging, or jumping stress joints and other tissues and can lead to irritation and inflammation.

 Knee pain can often happen as a result of tightness in another part of the body such as in the adductor muscles, hip flexors, quadriceps and hamstrings.
 Tight muscles and joints can change how the knee responds to impact from walking or running.

 Other causes of knee pain include a Baker Cyst (a buildup of synovial fluid, the fluid that lubricates the joint, behind the knee), rheumatoid arthritis, dislocation, a torn meniscus (a rupture in one or more of the cartilage in the knee), or a torn ligament.